grpc/grpc.io/content/blog/2019-09-23-grpc-on-dotnetcore.md

 To create a gRPC client and test with the newly created gRPC Greeter service, you can [follow the rest of this tutorial here](https://docs.microsoft.com/aspnet/core/tutorials/grpc/grpc-start).

+## Doesn't gRPC already work with .NET Core?

+There are currently two official implementations of gRPC for .NET:

+- [**Grpc.Core**](https://github.com/grpc/grpc/tree/master/src/csharp): The original gRPC C# implementation based on the native gRPC Core library.
+- [**grpc-dotnet**](https://github.com/grpc/grpc-dotnet): The new implementation written entirely in C# with no native dependencies and based on the newly released .NET Core 3.0.

+The implementations coexist side-by-side and each has its own advantages in terms of available features, integrations, supported platforms, maturity level and performance.
+Both implementations share the same API for invoking and handling RPCs, thus limiting the lock-in and enabling users to choose the implementation that satisfies their needs the best.

 ##  What's new?

 Unlike the existing C-Core based implementation ([Grpc.Core](https://github.com/grpc/grpc/tree/master/src/csharp)), the new libraries ([grpc-dotnet](https://github.com/grpc/grpc-dotnet)) make use of the existing networking primitives in the .NET Core Base Class Libraries (BCL).
 The diagram below highlights the difference between the existing **Grpc.Core** library and the new **grpc-dotnet** libraries.